Spherical trigonometry: Oblique triangles

 The solution of triangles is the principal purpose of spherical trigonometry: given three, four or five elements of the triangle, determine the others.
 The case of five given elements is trivial, requiring only a single application of the sine rule.
 For four given elements there is one non-trivial case, which is discussed below.
-For three given elements there are six cases: three sides, two sides and an included or opposite angle, two angles and an included or opposite side, or three angles.
+For three given elements there are six cases: three sides, two sides and an included angle, two sides and an opposite angle, two angles and an included side, two angles and an opposite side, or three angles.
 (The last case has no analogue in planar trigonometry.)
-No single method solves all cases.
 The figure below shows the seven non-trivial cases: in each case the given sides are marked with a cross-bar and the given angles with an arc.
 (The given elements are also listed below the triangle).
 In the summary notation here such as ASA, A refers to a given angle and S refers to a given side, and the sequence of A's and S's in the notation refers to the corresponding sequence in the triangle.

+The seven non-trivial cases: in each case the given sides are marked with a cross-bar and the given angles with an arc.